ubuntu-only/arm_linux_apps/README.md

 # To companies

 We are willing to help maintains ARM Linux apps.
+It could be closed source apps and not limited to ubuntu OS.

 # Currently available apps (close source)